jeremy379/laravel-openid-connect/README.md

 # OpenID Connect for Laravel

-OpenID Connect support to the PHP League's OAuth2 Server.
+OpenID Connect support for [Laravel Passport](https://laravel.com/docs/10.x/passport) to the PHP League's OAuth2 Server.

-This is a fork of [ronvanderheijden/openid-connect](https://github.com/ronvanderheijden/openid-connect).
+This was starter over the work of [ronvanderheijden/openid-connect](https://github.com/ronvanderheijden/openid-connect).

-It's made to support only Laravel and [Laravel Passport](https://laravel.com/docs/10.x/passport).

 ## Older version than laravel 12 ?

 Use tag 2.7.0 https://github.com/jeremy379/laravel-openid-connect/tree/2.7.0

 ## Requirements